Temporary restrictions at Staffordshire's recycling centres

 Is it safe?

-We're following government and industry guidance and have worked with Amey to agree the best approach based on local conditions and within agreed safety guidelines.
 Safety is Amey’s priority and all site users are expected to follow the site rules.
 All of our recycling centres have been risk assessed in line with Government guidance and COVID-secure certificates are displayed on all sites to confirm this.

 To keep yourself as safe as possible, please remember Hands, Face, Space.
 Wash your hands before and after your visit.
 Wear a face mask if you can.
 Practice social distancing and remain 2 meters away from others wherever possible.